ekdeguzm/Dryclo/README.md

 ### Intro

 ## Problem
 I lived in Taiwan for a year to learn Chinese.
-I did not have a dryer so hang drying my clothes outside was how I dried my clothes.
-Rains were frequent and not being aware of daily weather patterns led to wet clothes.
+Due to not having access to a drying machine, hanging my clothes outside a part of my routine.
+However, due to living in a more humid climate, rains were frequent and left me with wet clothes.

 ## Solution